JetBrains/lets-plot/docs/as_discrete.md

 ![](examples/images/as_discrete_7.png)

 Two different ordering settings are specified for the `class` variable.
-But these settings don't contradict each other.
+These settings don't contradict each other.
 This means that they will be combined, and the variable will be ordered in ascending order `ymax`:
 ```
 p + geom_boxplot(aes(as_discrete('class', order_by='..ymax..'), 'hwy', color=as_discrete('class', order=1)))